phys-jychen/cepc-pid/README.md

 ```
 which has already been included in `setup.sh`.

 Then, the environment with CMake 3.23.2 and ROOT 6.28/00 will be configured.
-As long as neither compilation errors are raised, nor the CMake version requirement is met, other versions on the LCG can also be used. :stuck_out_tongue:
+As long as neither compilation errors are raised, nor the CMake version is lower than 3.17, other versions on the LCG can also be used. :stuck_out_tongue:

 ### Notice
 On WSL2, the above environment cannot be used for event display, since error occurs with X11 because of LCG!
 Instead, the environment used while designing this program was with